Former State Prosecutor

-The investigation of a white collar crimes are often long and require countless involvement.
+The investigation of a white collar crime is often long and requires countless involvement.
 They have the tenacity to last quite a few months or years.
 Occasionally, individuals are unaware that they are objectives of a white collar criminal investigation and will know nothing of the investigation until they are charged.
 An experienced white collar attorney should handle your case as early as possible.
 When involve with white collar crimes you should consult an experienced attorney before making any statements to any law enforcement officer.

 A single accusation involving a White Collar Crime can have a tremendous impact on a variety of levels, including some of the following areas:

 White collar crime penalties are contingent on the precise circumstances.
 For example, charges of embezzlement can be negotiated if it is verified that the embezzler planned to return what was procured.
 White collar crime punishments consist of being charged with a felony in a federal or state court.
 The specific court system through which white collar offenders penalties are decided is dependent on the conditions of the crime.
 White collar punishments can include both fiscal fines and fees and jail time sentencing.
 The severity of white collar crimes defines the stringency of the penalties.

 §775.0844 White Collar Crime Victim Protection Act